erkkah/jaggies/README.md

 These are set to relatively low levels (`short int` coordinates, 16 polygons and 48 lines) by default, and can be overridden by setting the `JAGGIE_INT`, `JAGGIE_MAX_POLYS` and `JAGGIE_MAX_LINES` preprocessor defines.

 The pixel type is `unsigned char` by default, but can be changed by setting the `JAGGIE_COLOR` define.

+If you are really low on memory and cycles, multi-color support can be turned off by setting the `JAGGIE_SINGLE_COLOR` define.
+This causes all primitives to be drawn in the same color, using the last value set by `jaggieColor()`.

 ## Known issues